realmedev/unix-dog/README.md

-# unix-clones
+# unix-dog

-This repository contains clones of various UNIX utilities developed in different programming languages.
+This repository represents a clone of a well-known UNIX "cat" utility.